sobamchan/sobamchan.github.io/_posts/2026-06-08-mannheim-bars.md

 ## Background

-This is the last year in Mannheim for us.
+This may be the last year in Mannheim for us.
 We are visiting every bar at Mannheim and blog.

 The bar list is constructed from